 Type 2 diabetes causes an increase in blood sugar (glycemia).
 The primary goal of treatment is to bring blood sugar levels back down to within a normal range.

 There are several types of medication that lower blood sugar levels, and each works in a different way.
 They are often used together, since the combined effect of smaller doses of different medications can help lower blood sugar levels while reducing the risk of undesirable side effects.

 Type 2 diabetes can also damage certain organs, notably the heart, kidneys, nerves or eyes.
 To reduce the risk of such damage, it is important not only to control blood sugar levels, but also to take other medications to prevent these complications.

 In other words, if you need to take several medications, it is not because you are more ill, but rather to better control your blood sugar level while protecting your organs from damage that can be caused by diabetes.
 And just because you take an injectable form of medication doesn’t mean you are more seriously ill either.

-Your pharmacist is an expert in medications and a valuable treatment counsellor.
+Your pharmacist is a valuable health professional in managing your health.
 Here’s how your pharmacist can help you:

 Blood sugar monitoringTo know whether the treatment is working, you’ll need to measure your blood sugar levels.
 To do this you’ll need a blood glucose meter.
 Your pharmacist can help you choose the device that best suits your needs and explain how to use it.
 They will also recommend how often to take readings, depending on your treatment, occupation and/or activity level.